publicdocs/uscode/assets/md/titles/usc29/us/usc/t29/ch18/schIII/stE/pt1/m__us_usc_t29_s1383.md

     (f) __Special liability withdrawal rules for industries other than construction and entertainment industries; procedures applicable to amend plans__

-        (1) The corporation may prescribe regulations under which plans in industries other than the construction or entertainment industries may be amended to provide for special withdrawal liability rules similar to the rules described in subsections (b) and (c) of this section.
+        (1) The corporation may prescribe regulations under which plans in industries other than the construction or entertainment industries may be amended to provide for special withdrawal liability rules similar to the rules described in subsections (b) and (c).

         (2)